-The sport industry has experienced dynamic growth and is now recognized as a diverse multi-billion dollar, global enterprise.
+The Sport Marketing & Content Creation program builds on the strength of the undergraduate business curriculum while offering specialized courses designed to recognize the unique demands of the sport industry.
+The sport industry has experienced dynamic growth and is now recognized as a diverse multi-billion-dollar, global enterprise.
 Sport managers must understand the complexities of the business world and develop strategies for success in this competitive industry.